What is Wheatgrass?

 which is sprouted and grown for about 7-10 days.
 The deep green cereal grass is harvested (cut) and juiced in specially designed wheatgrass juicers

 .
-Thousands of health-conscious people drink wheatgrass juice every day.
+Thousands of health-conscious people drink wheatgrass juice every day as an easy way of getting some deep green vegetables into their diet.

 The Benefits of Wheatgrass Juice